srozemuller/rozemuller_blog/content/blog/2022-07-03-enable-endpoint-analytics-automated-in-microsoft-endpoint-manager/index.md

 Before we enable Endpoint Analitycs make sure you pass the following:

-- Intune enrolled or co-managed devices running the following:
+- Microsoft Intune enrolled or co-managed devices running the following:
     - Windows 10 version 1903 or later
         - The cumulative update from July 2021 or later installed
         - Pro, Pro Education, Enterprise, or Education.
 Home and long-term servicing channel (LTSC) isn’t supported.